-As for the finish on this instrument, it’s a solid black, with no bubbles or scratches on the body.
+As for the finish on this instrument, it’s solid black, with no bubbles or scratches on the body.
 All of the black hardware on the body makes the entire instrument look well put together.

 Also, the input jack on the guitar feels incredibly strong, which is surprising to find on a cheaper model.

-The Ibanez RG8 is comprised with a Wizard II neck, which is famous because it’s a neck with a slim build that’s comfortable to play.
+The Ibanez RG8 is comprised of a Wizard II neck, which is famous because it’s a neck with a slim build that’s comfortable to play.
 The Wizard II also has a close action, which makes playing fast runs on the neck incredibly easy and effortless.

 However, while the neck does a slim profile for an eight-string guitar, it is wide enough to accommodate the extra strings on the guitar.
-Although, you may be surprised at how comfortable the fretboard is on your fingers which you touch it for the very first time.
+Although, you may be surprised at how comfortable the fretboard is on your fingers which you touch for the very first time.

 The pickups on this guitar are high quality, providing guitarists with both a great clean sound and a great distorted sound that isn’t muddy.
-They aren’t the highest of quality pickups, but they’re perfect if you’re a beginner or an intermediate musician.
+They aren’t the highest of quality pickups, but they’re perfect if you’re a

-These are passive pickups, which means that the tones that are produced from this instrument isn’t very clear or precise and the bass can overpower the highs easily and quickly.
+These are passive pickups, which means that the tones that are produced from this instrument aren’t very clear or precise and the bass can overpower the highs easily and quickly.
 If you play a lot of chords using the 7th or the 8th string, you should expect to hear mostly the root of the chord and the octave and nothing else.

 The biggest downside to the RG8 from Ibanez is that there are two sharp fret ends on this instrument.
-While this isn’t a total deal breaker, it’s not very nice to get frets that are poorly cut, even on a budget guitar.
+While this isn’t a total deal-breaker, it’s not very nice to get frets that are poorly cut, even on a budget guitar.